Welcome! I am Rev. Catharine Clarenbach, and I am delighted to introduce myself to you!

 One of my early religious memories is the sound of bells rung during the elevation of the Communion Host during the Sacrament of the Eucharist at St. John’s Catholic Church in Bellefonte, Pennsylvania.
 It was probably sometimes around 1977.

 I knelt next to my mother and wondered at what I then believed was a miracle.
 Along with other early worship experiences, that time, that sense of the miraculous has shaped my heart.
 While I may no longer believe in transubstantiation, the literal transformation of bread and wine into the body and blood of a god, I still find power, glory, and grace in liturgies of many traditions.
+Not only that, but I believe, as Peter Mayer says, “Everything is holy now.”
+Turning water into wine was a great thing, but the sheer improbability, impossibility really, that we are here at all takes my breath away.

 Moving within religious institutions and outside of them, I have both depth and breadth of experience with religion and spirituality.
 Others might call it a “checkered past.”
 I suppose it depends on one’s vantage.